 By Lee Foster

-It is helpful to pause from time to time and assess the best restaurants in our own neighborhoods.
-To clarify, for me that means a list of Best Restaurants Berkeley, Oakland, East Bay California.
+It is helpful to pause from time to time and assess a few good restaurants in our own neighborhoods.
+To clarify, I now shy away from the word Best.
+What does Best Restaurants Berkeley Oakland mean, anyway?
+Let us celebrate A Few Good Restaurants Berkeley, Oakland, East Bay California.
 Some of these establishments illustrate national trends.
 Certainly, all exhibit the richness of life in modern California.

 A moment of culinary reflection allows us to appreciate the joy of restaurants.
-Let us salute both the creativity and the brutal repetitive hard work required to succeed in the modern restaurant scene.
+Therefore, let us salute both the creativity and the brutal repetitive hard work required to succeed in the modern restaurant scene.

 The restaurant/food scene in Northern California remains vital and alive, with newcomers and visionaries creating their food/art dreams.
 Moreover, quality and purity of ingredients seem to improve.
 In short, the situation pleases consumers.

 The Bay Area of California is also a triumphant example of culinary America’s benefit from our immigrant heritage.
 We are all immigrants, except for our Native Americans.
 Consequently, the palate of America is immensely enriched by the food traditions from each immigrant group.
-I remember how my son Bart went to an Oakland middle school with students from 23 countries, mainly newcomers for Asia.
-In other words, every flavor has added to the flavor profile.
+I remember how my son, Bart, went to an Oakland middle school with students from 23 countries, mainly newcomers from Asia.
+Certainly, every immigrant flavor has added to the flavor profile.